-Student progress is reviewed at the end of the traditional academic year in May.
-Students who have failed to raise their cumulative GPA above the minimum 2.6 after having been on academic probation will be asked to withdraw unless significant extenuating circumstances can be demonstrated.
+Student progress is reviewed at the end of each semester.
+Students who have failed to raise their cumulative GPA above the minimum 2.6 after having been on academic probation will be dismissed unless significant extenuating circumstances can be demonstrated.
+A student dismissed from a graduate program may, after one full semester, petition for readmission to the program's director, who will consider the request in consultation with the Graduate Admissions Committee.
+A 3.0 cumulative GPA is required for graduation.